jonabako/To-Do-List-with-SolidJS/README.md

 Beginner mini-project, utilizing SolidJS packages to create a simple interactive to do list.

 _Note: If not compatible with existing software or code packages, the file is easily executable
-<br>on https://playground.solidjs.com/ with the supplied code in main.tsx_
+<br>at https://playground.solidjs.com/ with the supplied code in main.tsx_